-Subsequent to initial recognition, financial assets measured at amortized cost are measured at amortized cost. using the effective interest method.
+Subsequent to initial recognition, financial assets measured at amortized cost are measured at amortized cost, using the effective interest method.
 Financial assets measured at fair value are remeasured at fair value.
 Any gain or loss on financial assets measured at fair value is recognized in profit or loss.
-However, changes in the fair value of equity instruments designated as measured at FVTOCI are recognized in the financial liabilities are initially measured at fair value other comprehensive income and the changes are reclassiand any directly attributable transaction costs are further fied to retained earnings when equity instruments are derecognized or when there is a significant decline in their deducted from the fair value of financial liabilities meafair value.
-Dividends from such financial assets are recogsured at amortized cost. nized as part of finance income in profit or loss for the year.
+However, changes in the fair value of equity instruments designated as measured at FVTOCI are recognized in other comprehensive income and the changes are reclassified to retained earnings when equity instruments are derecognized or when there is a significant decline in their fair value.
+Dividends from such financial assets are recognized as part of finance income in profit or loss for the year.